-If indoor combustion air is to be supplied for a tightly enclosed area, one square inch of free area opening shall be provided below the heater for each 1,000 Btu/hr of heater input.
-Adequate clearances around the air inlet screen must be maintained at all times.
+If indoor combustion air is to be supplied for a tightly enclosed area, one square inch of free area opening shall be provided below the heater for each 1,000 Btu/hr per hour of heater input.
+When outside air is used, the opening below the heater shall be one square inch of free area for each 4,000 Btu/hr of heater input.
+In contaminated atmospheres or high humidity areas, optional outside air for combustion is recommended.
+Adequate clearances around the perforated fresh air plate must be maintained at all times.
 In larger open areas of buildings, infiltration normally is adequate to provide air for combustion.